-To motivate the discussion, consider a function $f \colon \mathbb{R}^n \to {\mathbb{R}},$ which is continuous around a point $\bar{x} \in \mathbb{R}^n.$ It is well known that if $\bar{x}$ is a local minimizer of $f$ then $0$ belongs to the limiting subdifferential $\partial f(\bar{x})$ of $f$ at $\bar{x}$ (see the next section for definitions and notations).
-The converse is known to be true for convex functions, but it is false in the general case.
-On the other hand, when $f$ is a polynomial function, Barone-Netto defined in \cite{BaroneNetto1984} a finite family of smooth one-variable functions that can be used to test if $\bar{x}$ is a local minimizer of $f.$ Inspired by this result, under the assumption that $f$ is a semi-algebraic function, we construct a finite sequence of real numbers, say $\{a_1, \ldots, a_p\},$ so that the following statements hold: \begin{itemize} \item the point $\bar{x}$ is a local minimizer of $f$ if, and only if, $a_k \ge 0$ for all $k = 1, \ldots, p;$ \item the point $\bar{x}$ is an isolated local minimizer of $f$ if, and only if, $a_k > 0$ for all $k = 1, \ldots, p.$ \end{itemize}
+On the other hand, when $f$ is a polynomial function, Barone-Netto defined in \cite{BaroneNetto1984} a finite family of smooth one-variable functions that can be used to test whether $\bar{x}$ is a local minimizer of $f.$ Inspired by this result, under the assumption that $f$ is a semi-algebraic function, we construct a finite sequence of real numbers, say, $\{a_1, \ldots, a_p\},$ so that the following statements hold: \begin{itemize} \item the point $\bar{x}$ is a local minimizer of $f$ if and only if $a_k \ge 0$ for all $k = 1, \ldots, p;$ \item the point $\bar{x}$ is an isolated local minimizer of $f$ if and only if $a_k > 0$ for all $k = 1, \ldots, p.$ \end{itemize}

 It is essential to mention that there is no gap between these necessary and sufficient conditions.
-Furthermore, the sequence $\{a_1, \ldots, a_p\}$ does not invoke any second-order subdifferential of $f.$ In fact, as we can see in Sections~\ref{Section3} and \ref{Section4}, this sequence constructed based on the so-called {\em tangency variety} of $f$ at $\bar{x}$ which is defined purely in subdifferential terms.
-Moreover, in the case where $\bar{x}$ is an isolated local minimizer of $f,$ we determine a ``tangency exponent'' $\alpha_* >0$ such that for all $\alpha \in \mathbb{R}$ the following two statements are equivalent: \begin{itemize} \item the inequality $\alpha \ge \alpha_*$ is valid; \item the point $\bar{x}$ is an {\em $\alpha$-order sharp local minimizer} of $f.$ \end{itemize}
+Furthermore, the sequence $\{a_1, \ldots, a_p\}$ does not invoke any second-order subdifferential of $f.$ In fact, as we can see in Sections~\ref{Section3} and \ref{Section4}, this sequence is constructed based on the so-called {\em tangency variety} of $f$ at $\bar{x}$ which is defined purely in subdifferential terms.
+Moreover, in the case where $\bar{x}$ is an isolated local minimizer of $f,$ we determine a ``tangency exponent'' $\alpha_* >0$ such that for all $\alpha \in \mathbb{R}$ the following two statements are equivalent: \begin{itemize} \item the inequality $\alpha \ge \alpha_*$ is valid; \item the point $\bar{x}$ is an {\em $\alpha$th order sharp local minimizer} of $f.$ \end{itemize}

 The latter means that there exist constants $c > 0$ and $\epsilon > 0$ such that